-Shane is a Clinical Psychologist specialising in working with children and families experiencing emotional and behavioural difficulties.
-She has over 17 years of experience and has worked in a range of settings with NSW Health.
+Shane is a Clinical Psychologist specialising in working with children, adolescents and families experiencing emotional and behavioural difficulties.
+She has over 22 years of experience and has worked in a range of settings within NSW Health.

-Shane has a particular interest in working with children and young adolescents presenting with behavioural problems including conduct disorder, oppositional defiant disorder and AD/HD.
+Shane has a particular interest in working with children and adolescents presenting with behavioural problems including conduct disorder, oppositional defiant disorder and AD/HD.
 She is also interested and very experienced in the management of anxiety disorders, self-esteem and eating difficulties.
 Shane also is experienced in working with parents during a separation to assist them to co-parent and to best support their children during this difficult time.